 It is difficult to prevent occupational pancreatic cancer if an energy worker was exposed to high levels of radiation throughout their work.
 If exposed to heavy metals or radioactive material, there are significant risk factors that could eventually contribute to pancreatic cancer, if not other types of cancer as well.
 One of the best ways to check for pancreatic cancer is to do a screening if you know you were potentially exposed to radiation or heavy metals.

 Symptoms, despite them manifesting late in the process, include jaundice, dark brown urine, greying stools, constantly itchy skin, diabetes, severe weight loss, vomiting, blood clots, or any other insulin-deficiency-related problem.
 The treatment for this type of cancer is often either removal of the tumors or complete extraction of the pancreas.
 There may be an option for radiation therapy, such as chemotherapy, but doctors will decide on the best course of action depending on your individual situation and how much the cancer has metastasized.

 If you or a loved one has pancreatic cancer, know that there are plenty of options available to you.
+Certain illnesses are covered by DOL EEOICPA.
 Our EEOICPA and RECA home healthcare professionals are here to help you.
 Call UEW Healthcare and Four Corners Health Care for a free consultation about how you can receive the free health care you deserve.